Key Information

 If you come to the class unable to log into the HPC cluster, you will not be able to follow in an effective manner.
 The instructor will not be able to give you access on a short notice.

 This workshop is for students who wish to use the high performance computing resource at the College (the HPC cluster).
-The pace of the course is suitable for anyone who knows basics of the command line and has no prior experience with HPC.
+The pace of the course is suitable for anyone who knows the basics of the command line and has no prior experience with HPC.
 Students who have used the HPC system may also benefit by formalising their knowledge and expanding their overview of parallel methods.
-Although, the course contains material specific to the local resource, it provides generic skills portable to resources at other universities.
+Although, the course contains material specific to the local resource, it provides generic skills that are portable to resources at other universities.

 Syllabus